Toguilor/pw_decrypt/README.md

 # PASSWORD DECRYPTION

-Implementation of a sequential and a parallel Program for image reading.
+Implementation of a sequential and a parallel Program for password decrtpting.

 The program generates numbers of passwords needed by the user.